opensimworld/active-npcs/README.md

 ## Configuration
-Configurable options are added in the __config  notecard:
+Configurable options for the controller are added in the __config  notecard:
 ```
 AutoLoadOnReset=0
 ```
 Change AutoLoadOnReset=0 to AutoLoadOnReset=1 to make the controller rez the NPCs automatically on region restart or script reset.
-Please note that autoloading NPCs may not always work.
+Please note that autoloading NPCs may not always work well with some opensim versions.

 ## Initialization commands
 The notecard __initcommands contains initial commands to give to the NPCs.
 These commands are executed automatically after rezzing the NPCs when AutoLoadOnReset is on, or manually by clicking "InitCmds" from the controller menu.
 You can thus use  the __initcommands  to add commands that set your NPCs in motion.
 Typically you would tell them to "leave" so that they start  walking.
 An example of __initcommands is :